Author & Journalist...

 “Madrigal is missing since last night.
 I have searched for her everywhere.
 We must find the fry.
 It is our greatest concern,” Cyrene sang from the rear of the grotto.
 “Perhaps they’re trapped or captured.”

 Denizen feared Cyrene was right.
 The Land Dwellers were hunting the fry.
-“It would not be the first time the Land Dwellers have hunted our children,” she sang in a quiet, whisper.
+“It would not be the first time the Land Dwellers have hunted our children,” she sang in a quiet whisper.

 “Do we have a zone of disappearance?”
 Anduras asked.
 The quiet conversation prompted Denizen to answer.

 “The similarity is in age.
 All the missing fry are between twenty and twenty-five cycles.
 They may have been gathering somewhere.”
 A gasp sounded from the pods as they realized the age of the missing fry.
 Close to physical maturity, yet childlike in mind and experience.
 Merfolk lived in pods as they had since the ancient time they left Atlantis.
 Many of the fry had never seen land by the age of twenty-five.
-They played among the wrecked ships and sunken cities of the Land Dwellers but had no experience with harpoons and nets or other devices of tracking and weapons.
-Merfolk lived thousands of years.
+They played among the wrecked ships and sunken cities of the Land Dwellers, but had no experience of harpoons and nets or other devices of tracking and weapons.
+Merfolk lived for thousands of years.
 They rarely reproduced, and the missing young would be a strain on the carefully managed population of the pods.

 Fathoms below the grotto, Denizen waited for her pod.
 Twenty, all her children, their mates, and grandchildren ... the young fry would await them in the grotto.
 Many of her older children had taken mates and formed pods of their own.
 Denizen, widowed in her youth, had not taken another mate, although she took part in the spawn when she wanted fry.

-Underwater the Merfolk spoke with sound waves like the dolphin and whale.
+Underwater, the Merfolk spoke with sound waves like the dolphin and whale.
 She called the dolphin seekers, and they gathered round the pod.
 “We are seeking the missing fry.”

 “Madrigal ... is my friend,” sang one of their number.